 What if that had never happened?

-Would it still be smart for Trump to say, yeah, I talked to them?
+Would it still be smart for Trump to say, yeah, I talked to him?

 Yes, it would.

-Because it would make the other people who also don't have good communication with their leadership, think, oh, well, well, maybe maybe that's what we've agreed to.
+Because it would make the other people who also don't have good communication with their leadership think, oh, well, maybe that's what we've agreed to.

-So I like how I like how clever it is, whether it happened or not.
+So I like how clever it is, whether it happened or not.

 And remember, people are just now getting used to the fact that Trump gets things done without being technically accurate about everything he says.